 This is, without doubt, a mystical and magical time of year to be sailing on the River Rhine and through the famous Rhine Gorge.
 Emerald Waterways’ elegant Emerald Dawn is the river cruise ship taking me on this unique adventure.

 In this part of the world, history comes to life.
 Medieval castles are perched on enormous cliffs, flanking the river, peering down on the peaceful meander of the river below them.
-Gliding along, the ship’s passengers admire historic villages and vineyards, now glorious in post-harvest ochres, yellows and reds.
+Gliding along, the ship’s guests admire historic villages and vineyards, now glorious in post-harvest ochres, yellows and reds.

 We cast off from our moorings as the early morning mist floats off the surface of the water and is caught in the sunlight.
 Soon the Emerald Dawn is passing by incredibly beautiful castles such the Burg Stolzenfels; there is one castle after another as we count thirty along the gorge in total.
 But my favourite landmark of all is the Mouse Tower, right down on the bank of the river.
 I feel like I can almost reach out my hand and touch it.

-There are about 180 other passengers on this Jewels of the Rhine itinerary.
+There are about 180 other guests on this Jewels of the Rhine itinerary.
 Emerald Dawn is one of the newest ships sailing on the Rhine and has Wi-Fi, spa and fitness facilities and, at the touch of a button, a drop-down window which creates an indoor balcony in all the suites.

 Each cabin has a top-notch TV entertainment system – with the TV plasma screen becoming a virtual fireplace when not in use –- perfect, in my opinion, for this time of year.
 I particularly like the cabinet doors in the bathroom, which are flush with the walls - simply push on the door and each one pops open.
 The double set of blinds means there is no light leakage for those who don’t want to be wakened at sunrise.